logo

 The industry average is the median average of all fund/ready-made portfolio performance figures we collated from 23 investment providers.
 To see the full dataset, visit X page.

-With its choice of popular ‘LifeStrategy’ funds targeting steady growth and long-term gains, Vanguard has been seen as an ideal home for buy-and-hold investors and retirement savers wanting the peace of mind that comes from working with a well-established household name.
+With its choice of popular ‘LifeStrategy’ funds targeting steady growth and long-term gains, Vanguard has been seen as a natural home for buy-and-hold investors and retirement savers wanting peace of mind.

 Minimum deposits are high at £500 for a lump sum, and £100 for monthly deposits, and customer service standards at Vanguard may not be as reliable as they once were.
 The company has received a lot of negative feedback recently that suggests customer care needs more of their attention.